-This third handbook of Conservation and Management Measures and Resolutions has been prepared by the WCPFC Secretariat in response to a tasking from the 13th regular annual session of the WCPFC held in Nadi Fiji WCPFC13.
+This Fourth handbook of Conservation and Management Measures and Resolutions has been prepared by the WCPFC Secretariat in response to a tasking from the 14th regular annual session of the WCPFC held in Manila, Philippines WCPFC14.
 This booklet is updated annually: therefore the year indicated on the front of the booklet is an important identifier of the period of validity.
 Conservation and Management Measures (CMMs) are adopted at the annual Commission meeting which is typically in early December.
 CMMs usually become binding 60 days after they are adopted.
-For example, a booklet dated 2017 would contain all the valid CMMs until a given date in February of the following year 2018.
+For example, a booklet dated 2018 would contain all the valid CMMs until a given date in early February of the following year 2019.